The Need for New Approaches to Treating Cancer

 Patient Care and Treatment Cost

-Dr. Thomas’s practice is intentionally limited to no more than 50 patients at any given time—far fewer than the typical oncology caseload of 250 patients.
-This focused approach enables him to provide highly personalized care and conduct ongoing research to optimize patient outcomes.
+Dr. Thomas’s practice is limited to no more than 50 patients at any given time—far fewer than the typical oncology caseload of 250 patients.
+This focused approach enables him to provide highly personalized care and conduct ongoing research to optimize treatment outcomes.

-For cancers that are aggressive and resistant to conventional treatment, or have recurred, repurposed/off-label prescription medications will be recommended.
+For cancers that are aggressive, late-stage, resistant to conventional treatment, or have recurred, repurposed/off-label prescription medications will be recommended.
 Before starting these medications, patients must have a physical examination in Dr. Thomas’s office.
-Blood tests (including CBC, kidney, and liver function) will need to be done throughout treatment to ensure safety, with medication dosages adjusted as needed.
-Tumor markers and imaging (CT, MRI, or PET/CT) are obtained every three months to monitor treatment progress.
-Patients have monthly follow-up visits—either in person or via telemedicine—and enjoy unrestricted email access to Dr. Thomas for continuous support.
+Bloodwork is be done throughout treatment to ensure safety, with medication dosages adjusted if needed.
+Tumor markers and imaging are obtained every three months to monitor treatment progress.
+Patients have monthly follow-up visits—either in person or via telemedicine—and have unrestricted email access to Dr. Thomas for continuous support.